-Wherever possible children will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the cupboard in name which room to ensure that the safeguarding of other children is not compromised.
+Wherever possible children will be allowed to carry their own medicines and relevant devices or should be able to access their medication for self-medication quickly and easily; these will be stored in the First Aid Room to ensure that the safeguarding of other children is not compromised.
 St Georges CE Primary School does also recognise that children who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
 If it is not appropriate for a child to self-manage, then relevant staff will help to administer medicines and manage procedures for them.